exmakhina/simple-time-series/README.rst

 - Can be parsed very simply (use a YAML library).

-- Can be written as an endless stream, and files can be appended to
+- Can be written as an endless stream, and files can be appended to.

-- Potentially very compact, yet human-readable.
+- Can be compact.

+- Human-readable.

 Notes: